-I’ve also worked for the National Health Service (NHS), the Further Education Development Agency (FEDA), as a librarian for law firms and public libraries, an English language teacher in Hong Kong, Hungary, Japan and Thailand, as a website editor for schools, universities and the public health sector, and co-owned an independent music company called Waaaah!/Bring on Bull.
+I’ve worked for the Further Education Development Agency, NHS, and as a librarian for law firms and public libraries.
+As a teacher in Hong Kong, Hungary, Japan and Thailand, and as a web editor for the public health sector, schools and universities.

 With Jonathan Agnew.
 England v New Zealand, 2015 One Day International at The Riverside Ground, Durham.

 With Tony Cozier and Simon Mann.
 West Indies v Pakistan, 2013 ICC Champions Trophy group match at The Oval.